 How it works

-Families and children are usually referred to the Mayo Clinic Child and Family Advocacy Center by law enforcement or child protective services because of possible child abuse.
+Families and children are usually referred to the Mayo Center for Safe and Healthy Children and Adolescents by law enforcement or child protective services because of possible child abuse.

 Children referred to the center typically will: